JanssenProject/jans/demos/jans-tent/README.md

 ### Start the server

 Please notice that your client will be automatically registered once the server starts.
-If your server was already registered, when you start the server again, it won't register.
+If your client was already registered, when you start the server again, it won't register.

 (remember to be inside your virtual environment)
 ```bash